DataScIIEnce-ENSIIE/student-pack/README.md

 *Example* :
-* PR title : *Adding GitHub Pro plan*
+* Issue title : *Adding GitHub Pro plan*
-* PR body : Please describe the following items in the most accurate way possible:
+* Issue body : Please describe the following items in the most accurate way possible:
     - *title*: Title of student plan
     - *desc*: Small description of the plan (no more than 200 symbols)
     - *url*: Official URL of the student plan
     - *tested*: `[0|1]`

-**Remark**: Please check if the `<new id>` string is **unique** and not already used in a previous saved student plan in `offers.yaml`.

 **Remark**: The `tested` field only has 2 possibles values :
-- 1 if the offer has been tested and is still operational
+- 1 if the offer has been tested *with an institutional address* and is still operational
 - 0 otherwise

 ## Report an error related to a plan

-If you try to access a student plan described above and you encounter a problem (service not available, student plan not free anymore, ...), please create a [new issue](https://github.com/DataScIIEnce-ENSIIE/student-pack/issues/new).
+If you try to access a student plan described above and you encounter a problem (service not available, student plan not free anymore, ...), please create a [new issue](https://github.com/DataScIIEnce-ENSIIE/student-pack/issues/new) **with label [OFFER ERROR]**

 If your issue is closed in the coming days, this means it has been taken into account by the team.
+Thank you for your contribution.

 ## Development